So, you’re interested in becoming a freelance grant writer? Yay! We’re so happy you found our little corner of the internet.

 Most importantly, in case you haven’t heard this lately, you have already done hard things and proven yourself capable.
 We know that you haven’t arrived here completely fresh-faced having walked through zero challenges in your life.
 You can do hard things.

 You Can Become A Freelance Grant Writer—You Got This!

 Whether you’re motivated by a flexible lifestyle, want to take control of your destiny, or wish to do something meaningful, we think becoming a freelance grant writer can help you get there.

-We want to help you on this journey of becoming a grant writer and creating your own consulting practice.
-By deciding on the niche you want to serve, learning the necessary skills to run your own business, starting with a funding strategy, and facing your challenges head on, we have every assurance that you will be successful.
+We want to support you on this journey of becoming a grant writer and creating your own consulting practice.
+By deciding on the niche you want to serve, learning the necessary skills to run your own business, starting with a funding strategy, and facing your challenges head-on, we have every assurance that you will be successful.

-If you have any additional questions about the Grant Writing Unicorn Collective, let us know!
-We can connect you with a member of the program for their perspective.
+If you have any additional questions about the Global Grant Writers Collective, let us know!
+We can connect you with a member of the program so you can learn more about their perspective and experiences.
 Shoot an email to [email protected] or DM us on Instagram!

 Want to keep learning?
 We’ve got some recommendations: